I spent 3 days in Rijeka. I can’t say I know the city through and through. But I have certainly fallen in love with it.

-During the Austro Hungarian Empire, Rijeka served as Hungary’s port while Trieste belonged to Austria.
-The dual monarchy made sure that both cities developed equally.
+During the Austro Hungarian Empire, Rijeka served as Hungary’s port.
+Across the bay, Trieste belonged to Austria.
+Still, the dual monarchy made sure that both cities developed equally.

 All in all, people flowed in and out, mixing their world views and cultural backgrounds.
 This vibrancy remains to this day.